- Making Columns

 🎉 Enjoying this package?
 Consider sponsoring me on GitHub or buying me a beer.

 This is the documentation for v1 but the latest version is v3.
-You can switch versions in the menu at the top.
+You can switch versions in the menu on the left/at the top.
 Check your current version with the following command:

 composer show rappasoft/laravel-livewire-tables